magistermaks/sequensa/README.md

  * __Sequensa Standard Libraries__  - shared libraries injected into Sequensa at runtime
  * __Sequensa__  - application used to compile and run Sequensa programs

-##### Sequensa API
+#### Sequensa API

-The API itself is located in `/src/api/SeqAPI.hpp` and contains basic documentation to get you started
+The API is located in `/src/api/SeqAPI.hpp` and contains all basic documentation to get you started

 ```C++
 #define SEQ_IMPLEMENT